-Anthony is a native-New Yorker and an ICLC paralegal whose interest in immigration law began when he tutored his mother in preparation for her naturalization interview.
+Anthony is a native-New Yorker and an ICLC Department of Justice Representative whose interest in immigration law began when he tutored his mother in preparation for her naturalization interview.
 Because he is the child of immigrants, he understands the difficulties of the immigrant experience and the complexities of navigating the legal system.
 Anthony is interested in the specific issues affecting the Spanish-speaking immigrant community.
-He speaks Spanish fluently and hopes to become an attorney specializing in immigration law.
 Prior to joining ICLC in 2015, Anthony served as a volunteer and then paralegal at DEAR Foundation in Raleigh, North Carolina.

 Born and raised in Haiti, Thandron is the ICLC financial assistant.
 He is a graduate of CUNY Baruch College where he received his Bachelors and Business Administration degree in accounting.
 Thandron is honored to provide his knowledge and assistance to ICLC.

 Zachary, a graduate of UCLA School of Law, is the staff attorney at ICLC.
 He has practiced in both Los Angeles and New York.
 Prior to his legal career, he worked in education in rural Japan for many years.
 He speaks French, Japanese, and Spanish.
 He has also begun studying Vietnamese, but that is going to require some patience.

 Mauricio was born and raised in Ecuador until fourteen when his family relocated to the United States.
 He is African Services Committee’s Interim Supervising Attorney.
 Mauricio is particularly interested in litigating complex removal cases.
 He was graduated from the City University of New York School of Law where he was a Haywood Burns Fellow in Human Rights.
 Prior to joining ICLC, Mauricio managed his own low-bono immigration law firm in Corona, New York.
 Mauricio speaks Spanish fluently.